How you can make a good impression at your interview with Baker McKenzie

 On the day

-Baker & McKenzie – first interview
+Baker McKenzie – the partner interview/case study interview

-Baker & McKenzie – second interview
+Baker McKenzie – associate interview

-- The candidate’s achievements and interests.
+- The candidate’s achievements, work experience and extra-curricular interests.

 Some questions to ask the employer